 I was finally gaining the clarity to re-evaluate my core values and belief systems.
 In the past, I had created rules that made it easy for me to not feel worthy, and difficult rules for me to not experience feeling good enough.
 I began seeing big changes; others saw these changes as well.
 I was tapping into my intelligent mind and not using my analytical and emotional minds as much.
 At that point, I really started uncovering my true identity.
 Some of the truths I didn’t like seeing, while others thrilled me to discover.

 I am not saying that I have arrived, by any means.
 I think that growth is a life-long endeavor, when I can remain open to change.
 Today, my perceptions about myself and the world have dramatically shifted.
 I follow my internal compass and live in truth.
 Every day, I do my very best, and, for the most part, I feel worthy and good enough.
 I have a healthy self-esteem, and I am driven to help other leaders leave suffering behind.

 WHO IS ERIC MILLER TODAY?

 I am sober, grateful, giving, loving, understanding, and worthy.
 I am a boyfriend, cyclist, coach and, advisor.
 I choose to live with sobriety, integrity, love, and sincerity.

 I WOULD LIKE TO HELP YOU

 In my journey to expanding my self-awareness, I had help.
 I believe in the power of having a personal coach so much, that I’ve had one for many years.
 I realize that there can be blind spots that only an outsider’s viewpoint can see.
 Let’s have a strategy session to see how I can help you.
-If the three questions below motivate you to take action, schedule your FREE session with me.
+If the three questions below motivate you to take action, schedule a feasibility session with me.

 1. What do you want?